wesgibbs/trellish/README.md

 This will:

+- create a pull request to merge your topic branch into master
-- add a link to the branch on github as a comment on the card
+- add a link to the pull request to the beginning of the card description
-- add a checklist named "Checklist" if one doesn't exist
-- add an item to that checklist called "Merge to master"
-- remove you from the card
+- remove everyone from the card
 - move the card to the QA list

 ## Contributing